 However, the restriction had caused considerable problem to investors in the Federated Malay States.
 The Magistrate Court Judges took very brief notes and their grounds of judgement were also brief and without much discussions of law and facts.

-The establishment of the Judicial Commissioner’s Court in 1896 paved the way for lawyers, who were already practicing in other states such as Singapore and Penang, to practice in the Federated Malay States.
-Their right however was not extended to the lower Courts thus in 1897, John Parsick Joaquim, CW Hewgill and Vernon Francis Page (aka VF Page — a lawyer who practised in Bangkok) mounted a challenge to have the right to appear in the criminal lower Courts.
-The then Judicial Commissioner, Lawrence Colville Jackson (LC Jackson) granted John Parsick Joaquim’s application to have the right to appear at the Criminal Lower Courts.
-Soon, the lawyers were also granted the right to appear at the Civil Lower Courts.
+The establishment of the Judicial Commissioner’s Court in 1896 paved the way for lawyers, who were already practising in other states such as Singapore and Penang, to practise in the Federated Malay States (“FMS”).
+Their right, however, was not extended to the lower Courts thus in 1897, John Parsick Joaquim, C W Hewgill and Vernon Francis Page (also known as V F Page — a lawyer who practised in Bangkok) mounted a challenge to have the right to appear in the criminal Lower Courts.
+The then-Judicial Commissioner, Lawrence Colville Jackson (L C Jackson) granted John Parsick Joaquim’s application to have the right to appear at the criminal Lower Courts.
+Soon, the lawyers were also granted the right to appear at the civil Lower Courts.

-In 1903, lawyers practising in the state of Selangor formed the “Selangor Bar Association” with C. W. Hewgill and G. Harold Day as their first President and Honorary Secretary of the Selangor Bar Association respectively.
+In 1903, lawyers practising in the state of Selangor formed the “Selangor Bar Association” with C W Hewgill and G Harold Day as their first President and Honorary Secretary, respectively.

-C. W Hewgill later established the firm of Hewgill and Day with G. Harold Day until it was amalgamated with the firm of Messrs Bannon and Bailey in March 1917.
-He died sometime in the early 1930s.
+C W Hewgill later established the firm of Hewgill and Day with G Harold Day until it was amalgamated with the firm of Messrs Bannon and Bailey in March 1917, .
+Hewgill died some time in the early 1930s.

 According to the Rules of the Association of the Selangor Bar Association, the objects of the Association are to “provide its members in the practice of their profession with such amenities as may from time to time be found desirable, and generally to advance the interest of Advocates and Solicitors practising in the State of Selangor”.

-The premises of the association were “room or rooms in the Supreme Court of Kuala Lumpur”.
+The premises of the Association were “room or rooms in the Supreme Court of Kuala Lumpur”.
 The “entrance fee” for ordinary members was $15 and subscription was fixed $2 per mensem (per month), payable half-yearly in advance.
-An ordinary general meeting of the association was held every year in the month of January and only 3 ordinary members are sufficient to form a quorum.
+An ordinary general meeting of the Association was held every year in the month of January and only three ordinary members were sufficient to form a quorum.

 This new Selangor Bar Association was also exempted by the Selangor British Resident from registration under the Societies Enactment 1913.

-Raja Musa bin Raja Haji Bot was the first Malay to be called to the F.M.S Bar in 1929 and also the English Bar.
+Raja Musa b Raja Haji Bot was the first Malay to be called to the FMS Bar in 1929 and also the English Bar.
 He later became the first Malay to sit on the Bench of the Supreme Court of the FMS and had subsequently been appointed Professor of Law at Raffles College.
-During the Japanese occupation, he was appointed a Judge of the Supreme Court, Singapore.
-Unfortunately, he passed away in 1943.
+During the Japanese Occupation, he was appointed a Judge of the Supreme Court, Singapore.
+He passed away in 1943.

 The first Chinese lawyer called to the FMS Bar was Yong Shook Lin (admitted 1918), who later found Messrs Shook Lin & Bok together with Tan Teow Bok.

-Upon the advent of the Advocates and Solicitors Ordinance, 1947 (“1947 Ordinance”), the Selangor Bar Committee was established.
+Upon the advent of the 1947 Ordinance, the Selangor Bar Committee was established.

 The 1947 Ordinance requires every annual meeting of the local bars be presided by the most senior member present.
 The practice has now been abolished by the Legal Profession Act 1976.
-In 1956, M. N Cumarasami (admitted in F.M.S Bar in 1929) presided the annual meeting of the Selangor Bar as he was the most senior member present.
+In 1956, M N Cumarasami (admitted to FMS Bar in 1929) presided the annual meeting of the Selangor Bar as he was the most senior member present.

 In 1956, the subscription fee for Selangor Bar was $2.50 per month.
 In 1970, it was $30 per annum.
-Such subscription fee was not mandatory and members were able to practice without payment of such fee in those day.
+Such subscription fee was not mandatory and members were able to practise without payment of such fee in those days.
 The Bar Committee was tasked to collect outstanding payments from time to time.

 Under the 1947 Ordinance, local State Bars were empowered with disciplinary functions.
 Committee members will deliberate on complaints against fellow members and if there is a cause for complaint, the local Bar will refer the matter to the Chief Justice who will then establish a Disciplinary Committee.
-In 1970, there were 23 complaints against members, of which 5 were referred to the Chief Justice under the appropriate provisions of the Advocates and Solicitors Ordinance 1947.
-The committee considered 16 complaints did not merit any reference to the Chief Justice.
+In 1970, there were 23 complaints against members, of which five were referred to the Chief Justice under the appropriate provisions of the 1947 Ordinance.
+The Committee considered 16 complaints did not merit any reference to the Chief Justice.

-In 1947, Selangor Bar Committee changed its name to Selangor and Negri Sembilan Bar Committee and then Selangor, Negri Sembilan and Kelantan Bar Committee in 1949.
+In 1947, the Selangor Bar Committee changed its name to Selangor and Negri Sembilan Bar Committee and then to Selangor, Negri Sembilan and Kelantan Bar Committee in 1949.